-In April 2015, the Financial Accounting Standards Board (the "FASB") issued ASU 2015-03, which requires that debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts.
-The update is effective for financial statements issued for fiscal years beginning after December 15, 2015.
-As early adoption of this amendment is permitted, the Company has implemented the update accordingly by reclassifying prior period and current period amounts from assets to liabilities.
+In November 2015, the FASB issued ASU 2015-17, which requires that all deferred tax assets and liabilities be classified as noncurrent on the balance sheet, instead of separating deferred taxes into current and noncurrent amounts.
+The update is effective for financial statements issued for fiscal years beginning after December 15, 2016.
+As early adoption of this amendment is permitted, the Company has adopted the update prospectively during the year ended December 31, 2015.
 The adoption of this guidance did not have a material impact on the Company's Consolidated Financial Statements.

 In August 2014, the FASB issued ASU 2014-15, which defined management's responsibility to evaluate whether there is substantial doubt about an entity's ability to continue as a going concern and to provide related disclosure.
 ASU 2014-15 defined the term substantial doubt and requires an assessment for a period of one year after the date of the issuance of the financial statements.
 It requires certain disclosures when substantial doubt is alleviated as a result of consideration of management's plans and requires an express statement and other disclosures when substantial doubt is not alleviated.
-The guidance becomes effective for reporting periods ending after December 15, 2016, with early adoption permitted.
+The guidance becomes effective for reporting periods ending after December 15, 2016, and for annual periods and interim periods thereafter, with early adoption permitted.
 The Company does not believe that the adoption of this guidance will have a material impact on its Consolidated Financial Statements.